General conduct in The South Wales Gaming Centre

 Streaming on Twitch, Facebook and YouTube

-Players taking part in any game being videoed are asked to follow some simple rules to ensure the integrity and suitability of any content being broadcast:
+Players taking part in any game being videoed or streamed are asked to follow some simple rules to ensure the integrity and suitability of any content being broadcast:

 - Players should endeavour to cover any offensive slogan or image on any tatoo or clothing item.
 If in doubt ask the Tournament Organiser for their opinion of a slogan or image.

 - Players using dice or tokens in their game should ensure that they are able to be seen clearly at all times and if in use should use the relevant dice or card camera.